top of page

 Black and White photo of a boy and girl in white dress covers, facing each other, holding hands, hugging, one is wearing dark, round sunglasses.
 Caption reads the first two nursery children, Antonio Martello and Antonio Martone.

 One notable exception, Overbrook in Pennsylvania began with a study of practices in France begun by Valentin Hauy, the sighted founder of the Royal institution of Blind Children.
-Hauy's focus was to teach students with a MVI/B manual work skills that would enable them to earn a living.
+Hauy's focus was to teach students with an MVI/B manual work skills that would enable them to earn a living.
 He may be best known for teaching blind children to read raised letters.

-Early educators of children with a MVI/B also had access to the publications of Howe, Klein, and Francis Campbell.
+Early educators of children with an MVI/B also had access to the publications of Howe, Klein, and Francis Campbell.
 Howe and Klein were both sighted, Campbell, who founded the Royal Normal College and Academy of Music for the Blind, was sighted until the age of six.
 Campbell, like Howe & Klein, was a learned, respected, and well-traveled man.

 An impossible goal.